telerik/ajax-docs/controls/htmlchart/chart-types/step-line-chart.md

 # Step Line Chart

-A Step line chart is a form of line/area chart where each data point from the series is connected with vertical and horizontal lines to form a step-like progression.
+A **Step** line chart, as part of the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx), is a form of line/area chart where each data point from the series is connected with vertical and horizontal lines to form a step-like progression.
 This type of line/area visualization is useful in displaying the intermittent changes of a quantity that remains a constant during stages.
 The **AreaSeries** and **LineSeries** support Step line rendering.
 Telerik introduced the Step line chart in **Q1 2014**.

 You can display horizontal and vertical lines through the data points from the series by setting the **LineAppearance.LineStyle** property of the series to "**Step**".
 For example: